lizalaveikina/Homework-2/README.md

-# Homework-2
+# Homework 2

-# FastAPI Microservices Architecture — Homework Assignment
+# Basic REST-based application with Token authentication

 This project demonstrates a simple microservice architecture using **FastAPI**.
 It consists of three independent microservices communicating via HTTP, with one public-facing service protected by token-based authentication.